 In a perfect world, insurance companies would simply pay victims what they’re owed following a serious car accident.
 Unfortunately, insurance adjusters often unfairly deny claims, blatantly lie to claimants, and will use every trick in the book to skirt liability.

-If you’ve been injured in a car accident, one of the most important steps to take is filing a claim with the other driver’s insurance company.
+If you’ve been injured in a car accident, the most important thing you can do is file a claim with the insurance company and then speak to an attorney.
 Most of us have dealt with the insurance claims process before, but understand that your personal injury claim (which is separate from your property damage claim) will be heavily scrutinized by the insurance adjuster.

 Filing your claim is only the beginning of the process.
 Without an attorney handling this process for you, you are almost guaranteed to face a drawn out, one-sided battle with the insurance company.
 While they may try to offer you a settlement before you even know the full extent of your medical expenses and other damages, they only do this for their own benefit.
 They may tell you that you don’t need an attorney because they’ve already accepted liability, only to later (months down the line) reverse course and claim that you were partially (or fully) to blame.

 Victims of car accidents are essentially at the mercy of the claims adjuster.
 If the adjuster won’t offer a fair settlement or unfairly denies your claim, your only option is to file a lawsuit.
 Adjusters know that people are hesitant to hire an attorney (even though personal injury lawyers work on a no-win no-fee basis), which is why they will take advantage of you at every opportunity.